MANISHBMK10/FIFO/README.md

 ## Let's get Started -

 ### FIFO -
- FIFO stands for First_in, First_out Buffer
+ FIFO stands for First_in, First_out Buffer.
+There are two types of FIFO's.
+ Synchronous FIFO - This FIFO works in one clock domain.
+ Asynchronous FIFO - This FIFO works with two seperate clock domains.
+ In this Project, I'd gone with Asynchronous FIFO as it's common in real world.
 ### What is a TPU? -

 TPU stands for "Tensor Processing Unit" and Systolic Array is heart of TPU.